 (the main body of the gun, containing the moving parts) as a replaceable part; with every other gun a broken receiver meant the rest would be stripped for spare parts.
 The weight earned it the nicknames "pig" and "hog" in Vietnam, and attempts to reduce the weapon's weight resulted in the even less

 well-received M60E3 version.
-In 2000, the M60E4 was released, by which time advances in technology and manufacturing techniques allowed for noticeable improvements in weight and reliability, but by then the weapon had mostly been phased out by the US military in favor of the M240 (a license-produced version of the FN MAG).note
+In 2000, the M60E4 was released, by which time advances in technology and manufacturing techniques allowed for noticeable improvements in both weight and reliability (rather than having to sacrifice one to improve the other as with the E3), but by then the weapon had mostly been phased out by the US military in favor of the M240 (a license-produced version of the FN MAG).note

 In 2014, a further improved version, the M60E6, was released, and subsequently adopted by the Danish Army as their new standard GPMG, replacing the Rheinmetall MG3, so it seems that the M60's military career may not be over quite yet.
 Despite its troubled history, the weapon's brawny appearance and easy availability made it hugely popular in 80s and 90s action movies, with the depiction in Rambo